nithinbekal/actioncable-chat-example/README.md

 # Action Chat Example

-This is an example of a chat program using Rails Action Cable.
+This is an example of a chat program using Rails, Action Cable and React.js.

+The master branch of this repo contains a simple version of this app that doesn't use React.js.

 The original code from my [blog post] can be found on the [basic branch].